Can I Get a Novated Lease on a Car I Already Own?

 One misconception people have is that a novated lease is for a company car.
 However, you can still salary sacrifice a car that's 100% for personal use.

-When you use a car only for personal use - this means to get to and from work, family transport and weekend chores - you'll pay flat rate 20% Fringe Benefits Tax.
+When you use a car only for personal use - this means to get to and from work, family transport and weekend chores - you'll pay a flat rate of 20% Fringe Benefits Tax.

 When you earn more than $80,000 and you are buying a new car, this means that using salary sacrifice for car payments, you pay a lower tax rate on the car payments than the income tax rate of 37%.
 That's a 17% saving on the tax on your car payments.